itoteblicksnsticks/HttpSpy/README.md

 # HttpSpy
-A Simple and highly efficient network debugging tool for Roblox
+A powerful and highly efficient network debugging tool for Roblox (and exploits)
+> Please don't use this on any commerical scripts, you'll most likely get yourself detected (lol)